Skip to product information

 Lydia, I believe you received some inside information about this news story?

-gives Lydia a dirty look as Lydia starts to speak
+(gives Lydia a dirty look as she begins to speak)

 Lydia: The report alleges that the offenses range from petty theft and vagrancy to murder and prostitution.

-Elizabeth: Hardly the type of people one would expect to be involved with the self-proclaimed son of God. . . .
-Let’s bring in Wolf ben Benjamin at the JNN Situation Desk . .
+Elizabeth: Hardly the type of people one would expect to be involved with the self-proclaimed Son of God.

 Wolf . . . what do you hear about this scandal?

-Wolf: Interesting is that although no one has publically taken responsibility for starting this story however some individuals we spoke with indicate the source is inside the temple.
+Wolf: Interesting is that although no one has publicly taken responsibility for starting this story, some individuals we spoke with indicate the source is inside the temple.

 Elizabeth: Andrew ben Eli! . .
 Surely you are not accusing the Sanhedrin of concocting a story.